rewbs/sd-parseq/README.md

 For context:

 * [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release) is an AI image generation tool.
+* [Deforum](https://github.com/deforum-art/deforum-stable-diffusion) is a notebook-based UI for Stable Diffusion that is optimised to create videos.
-* [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a UI for that tool.
+* [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is a Web UI for Stable Diffusion (but not for Deforum).
-* The [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui) is an extention for that UI, for creating AI animations.
+* The [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui) is an extention to the Automatic1111 Web UI that integrates the functionality of the Deforum notebook.

-Parseq is a _parameter sequencer_ for the [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui).
+With all that defined, Parseq (this tool) is a _parameter sequencer_ for the [Deforum extension for Automatic1111](https://github.com/deforum-art/deforum-for-automatic1111-webui).
 You can use it to generate animations with tight control and flexible interpolation over many Stable Diffusion parameters (such as seed, scale, prompt weights, noise, image strength...), as well as input processing parameter (such as zoom, pan, 3D rotation...).

 <img  width="500" alt="image" src="https://user-images.githubusercontent.com/74455/205213244-b768437a-a260-4448-b8c1-3a832091241b.png">